8 Major Types of Content and Where They Fit Into Your Content Marketing Strategy

 Check out these examples to see what makes a case study effective.

-As with case studies, white papers are in-depth explorations of a subject.
+As with all long form content, white papers are in-depth explorations of a subject.

-But whereas case studies focus on a specific event and how you solved it, white papers explore issues and problems at large, leveraging your expertise to explain both the problem and potential solutions.
+But whereas blogs, guides, and case studies focus on specific events and how they can be solved, white papers tend to explore issues and problems at large.
+Think, what is going on in the industry, and now leverage your expertise to explain both the problem and potential solutions.

 They’re used to inform readers both inside and outside of their industry, generally through more technical information and data.
-In this way, white papers tend to be more academic in nature.
+In this way, white papers tend to be a little more “academic” in nature.

-And unlike case studies, white papers are typically presented as PDFs rather than as on-page content.
+And unlike case studies and blog, white papers are typically presented as PDFs rather than as on-page content.
 They also tend to be quite lengthy—anywhere from 6 to 20 pages long.

 For instance, the World Economic Forum regularly publishes white papers on new technologies and issues that impact local businesses and the global economy.